Hidden Gems & Popular Favorites: Our Go-To State Parks in Maine for Outdoor Adventures

 Two Lights State Park | Cape Elizabeth

-Two Lights State Park at Cape Elizabeth is a favorite among locals because of the stunning views of Casco Bay and the coastline.
+Two Lights State Park at Cape Elizabeth is a favorite among locals because of the stunning views of the coastline and Casco Bay’s island.
 It was appropriately named for the presence of twin lighthouses nearby, one of which is still functioning today.

 The park is the ideal picnic spot because it has tables arranged so that visitors can enjoy a meal and the awesome ocean views.
 On-site there is a gift shop and full-service restaurant where visitors can eat fresh seafood.